muralikrishnaponugoti/pollApi/README.md

 all code related to options category routing placed in optionsrouter.js file which is located under rel_to_options folder which is under src folder all code related to database configration placed in mongooseConnect.js file which is located under config folder

+note:- test the api by using api testing platforms like postman